 For other restroom use, we have sufficient area to provide physical distancing.
 Campers and staff must wear masks inside the restroom except when showering or brushing their teeth.

 Waterfront/Swimming Activities

-There is no evidence that COVID-19 can be spread to people through water in a lake.
-We will implement additional safety at waterfront areas this summer, including:
+There is no evidence that COVID-19 can be spread to people through water in a lake, but we will continue social distancing practices as a precaution.